Modular implementation of the linear and cubic-scaling orbital minimization methods in electronic structure codes using atomic orbitals: Overview of OMM approaches

 Within the same approximation, the density matrix of Eq.~\eqref{eq_rho} is computed as \cite{Ordejon1995}

 and the forces on atom $I$ as \cite{Ordejon1995}

 where we refer to $\boldsymbol{\rho}_E=2\mathbf{C}\mathbf{H_W}\mathbf{C}^\dagger$ as the ``energy density''.

 If the basis functions and wavefunctions are chosen to be strictly localized, the Hamiltonian, overlap and coefficient matrices, $\mathbf{H}$, $\mathbf{S}$ and $\mathbf{C}$, are sparse and $O(n)$ scaling with system size is achieved \cite{Ordejon1993,Ordejon1995,Mauri1994, Mauri1993}.
 Note that this is not the case for Eqs.~\eqref{eq_rho} and \eqref{eq_en} as the inverse of $\mathbf{S}$ is not sparse (although sub-cubic scaling can be achieved using selected inversion to compute just the needed elements of the inverse \cite{Lin2011}).
 In the case of periodic systems, localized wavefunctions are close to the Wannier functions that decay exponentially with the distance from the center of localization in insulators and in metals at a finite temperature.
 Imposing localization constraints on the wavefunctions, however, leads to a deviation from the exact solution of Eqs.~\eqref{eq_en} and \eqref{eq_OM}.
 Also the localized wavefunctions obtained are not strictly orthonormal and do not comply with the system symmetries \cite{Kim1995}.
 However, the degree of approximation can be controlled with the cutoff radius $R_\mathrm{C}$ for the wavefunctions.
+Here we limit our consideration to insulators with a substantial band gap, where $R_\mathrm{C}$ of several \AA~is normally enough \cite{Ordejon1995,Mauri1994}.

 In the Ordej\'on-Mauri functional \cite{Ordejon1993,Ordejon1995,Mauri1994, Mauri1993}, the localization of the wavefunctions gives rise to many shallow local minima and flat regions in which the algorithm can be trapped for a long time during the energy minimization.
 This problem is solved in the Kim functional \cite{Kim1995} by including unoccupied states and introducing a chemical potential $\eta$, i.e. the energy separating occupied and unoccupied states.
 The corresponding functional is obtained by (1) an eigenspectrum shift $\mathbf{H}\to\mathbf{H}-\eta \mathbf{S}$, (2) changing dimensions of $\mathbf{C}$ from $m \times n$ to $m \times n^\prime$, where $n^\prime > n$, and (3) changing the energy functional in Eq. (\ref{eq_OM}) as $\tilde E\to\tilde E+\eta n$, and energy density $\boldsymbol{\rho}_E$ in Eq. (\ref{eq_force}) as $\boldsymbol{\rho}_E\to\boldsymbol{\rho}_E+\eta\boldsymbol{\rho}$.
 It should be noted, however, that although the multiple-minima problem is solved in the Kim functional, it is sometimes hard to choose a proper value for $\eta$.
 It should always lie within the band gap, but the bands can move up and down during self-consistency or molecular dynamics (MD), $\eta$ possibly getting into the valence or conduction bands and, as a result, converging to an erroneous solution.
 Care should be taken to ensure that the solution reproduces the correct number $2n$ of electrons.